MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/working-with-local-content.md

 *  The document origin will be `null` for a file URL.
 *  For each resource, the full path must be specified.

+<!-- ------------------------------ -->
+#### Considerations for file URLs

 File URLs behave like they do in the browser.
 For example, you can't make an `XMLHttpRequest` (XHR) in a file URL, because you're not working in the context of a webpage.
-If the WebView2 control is loading local content, still came from a remote source (such as Bing.com), versus a file that came from the local drive.

-<!-- ------------------------------ -->
-#### Offline (local) vs. online (remote) content

 You must specify the full path of the file, for every resource.
 For example: